 If you have them, you have the potential to get Human Love.
-If you don’t it’s a massive problems, because you’ve spent so much time learning how to optimize content for Humans, and now you can’t have those people show you some Love by sharing your articles.
+If you don’t, it’s a massive problem, because you’ve spent so much time learning how to optimize content for Humans, and now you can’t have those people show you some Love by sharing your articles.

 Follow Me Buttons

 People want to learn what you’re all about, especially once you’ve provided them with awesome content.

 Subscribe by Email form